 Storing & Freezing

-To store the homemade compote, let it cool down slightly then transfer into a sealed glass jar or container.
+To store the homemade compote, let it cool down slightly then transfer into a sealed glass jar or airtight container to keep it fresh.
 Keep in the fridge for up to a week.

 Alternatively, this Strawberry Compote can be frozen in small or large quantity.
 I love to freeze it in individual portions using a large silicone ice tray / mold!
 It will last for 3 months in the freezer.
 Simply thaw in the fridge overnight or reheat in the microwave for a few seconds.